codacy/docs/docs/faq/code-analysis/which-metrics-does-codacy-calculate.md

     -   Deleted lines
     -   Added or modified lines that aren't coverable

+!!! note
+    If you encounter a situation where Codacy shows an unexpected drop in coverage, learn about [the most common reasons causing those scenarios](why-does-codacy-show-unexpected-coverage-changes.md).

 Once the coverage setup is complete, Codacy displays coverage data on the following places:

 |Place|Metric|